Platform implementation guide

 - Share these details with us.

-Setting up your accounts correctly makes this easier.
-First you’ll need to determine what account structure is right for you and who will legally own the accounts.
+Setting up your Accounts correctly makes this much easier.
+First you’ll need to determine what Account structure is right for you and who will legally own the Accounts.

 Account structure

-Alternatively you can have one commingled account.
+Alternatively you can have one commingled Account.
 You’ll need to keep track of whose funds are whose.
-In either structure, you can also create unique account numbers.
+In either structure, you can also create unique Account Numbers.
 These are particularly useful for tracking inbound payments.
+Account Number creation is also synchronous.
+There is no limit on the number of Account Numbers you can create.

 Account ownership

-- Option 3: Entities are created for individual customers, each of which owns their own account.
+- Option 1: Entities are created for individual customers, each of which owns their own Account.

-Options 1 and 2 work with either account structure.
-Option 3 only works if you create individual accounts.
-In order for you to own the account, option 1, you’ll need to ensure you have the appropriate regulatory permissions.
+In order for you to own the Account, option 3, you’ll need to ensure you have the appropriate regulatory permissions.
 You’ll definitely want to chat with your legal team on this.

 Who are your customers

-API.
-Regardless of the legal account owners, we’ll need all of the required information for each of your customers.
+Your bank partner keeps track of your customers using the information you provide about each of them.
+Regardless of the legal Account owners, we’ll need all of the required information for each of your customers.
+Each time you onboard a new customer, you’ll create a new Entity in Increase.

-s of one or more Files created via the File API.
-These files can be unstructured content: perhaps a PDF containing an identity document, or a JSON blob returned by the identity provider’s API.
+To share verification evidence or supporting documentation, attach files using the supplemental_documents parameter on Entity creation.
+Pass the ids of one or more Files created via the File API.
+These can be unstructured content.
+For example, a PDF of an identity document or a JSON blob returned by a verification provider.

 Tracking customer balances